 AWS Lambda vs. Amazon EC2: Which One Should You Choose?

 Amazon is one of the leaders in providing diverse cloud services, boasting several dozen and counting.
 Amazon EC2 is one of the most popular Amazon services, and is the main part of Amazon Cloud computing platform that was presented in 2006.
 Amazon EC2 is widely used nowadays, but the popularity of another Amazon service called Lambda (introduced in 2014) is also growing.
-AWS Lambda vs EC2 – which one is better?
-Today’s blog post compares these two platforms to help you make the right choice for your environment.
-The main sections of the blog post are:
+Today’s blog post compares AWS Lambda and EC2 platforms to help you make the right choice for your environment.

 What Is AWS EC2?